[This review has been updated to reflect disabling syncing in Android and LastPass' price jump. It originally was published on Dec. 18, 2017.]

 However, RoboForm's slightly dated and confusing design make it a tough service to recommend in this competitive market.
-The premium version of LastPass costs just a few dollars more per year and offers a smoother interface.
+The premium version of Keeper costs only a bit more for Tom's Guide readers and offers a smoother interface.

 The free and paid versions of RoboForm let you save unlimited passwords, autofill web forms, audit passwords, send passwords securely and receive emergency access to another RoboForm user's account.